rlennon/mscplacprj2021/README.md

     Sprints will start Wednesday.
     The Scrum Master role rotates each week, the schedule is available on the on the process section Jira will be used for task management and planning.
-    Each member of the team will work 6 per week, unless they are on vacation.
+    Each member of the team will work 6 hours per week, unless they are on vacation.

-Estimating Story Points Within Jira
+Estimating Story Points Within Planning Poker

-The teams team's velocity is calculated by dividing the the number of points burned each sprint divided by no of sprints.
-The Velocity chart from Jira (below) is used for this calculation.
+The teams team's velocity is calculated by <dividing the the number of points burned each sprint divided by no of sprints>.
+The Velocity chart is used for this calculation.

 The teams current story point velocity is "<Choose the number!>".